Image Sensors and Cameras Testing and Calibration

-The testing and characterization of devices such as image sensors, industrial cameras, hyperspectral imaging sensors and optoelectronic detectors requires the use of light sources with highly uniform light distribution.
-Gigahertz-Optik GmbH produces a wide range of homogenous (uniform) light sources with integrating spheres and LED panels with which the uniformity and performance of image sensors and industrial cameras can be determined.
+The testing and calibration or characterization of devices such as image sensors, industrial cameras, hyper-spectral imaging sensors and optoelectronic detectors requires the use of light sources with highly uniform light distribution.
+Gigahertz Optik GmbH produces a wide range of homogeneous (uniform) light sources with integrating spheres and LED panels with which the uniformity and performance of image sensors and industrial cameras can be determined.
 Some application examples are presented on this page.

 Reference Light Source for Sensitivity Adjustment of Combined Rain and Ambient Light Sensors